AChristoff/i18n-type-safe/README.md

 # 🛡️ i18n-type-safe
 ---

-This is a TypeScript setup that will provides type safety for i18n (internationalization) and i18next in React projects.
+This is a **TypeScript**🔷 setup that will provides type safety for i18n (internationalization) and i18next in **React**⚛️ projects.
 Ensure that your translations and placeholders are type-checked, allowing you to catch translation-related bugs at compile-time.

 ---